wangzhenj321/CPP-Manual/blog/const-declaration-why-and-how.md

 int * const Constant3
 ```

-declares that *Constant3* is constant pointer to a variable integer and
+declares that *Constant3* is **constant pointer to a variable integer** and

 ```c++
 int const * const Constant4
 ```

-declares that *Constant4* is constant pointer to a constant integer.
+declares that *Constant4* is **constant pointer to a constant integer**.
 Basically 'const' applies to whatever is on its immediate left (other than if there is nothing there in which case it applies to whatever is its immediate right).

 ## Use of 'const' in Functions Return Values

-Of the possible combinations  of pointers and 'const', the constant pointer to a variable is useful for storage that can be changed in value but not moved in memory.
+> Of the possible combinations  of pointers and 'const', the constant pointer to a variable is useful for storage that can be changed in value but not moved in memory.

 Even more useful is a pointer (constant or otherwise) to a 'const' value.
 This is useful for returning constant strings and arrays from functions which, because they are implemented as pointers, the program could otherwise try to alter and crash.
 Instead of a difficult to track down crash, the attempt to alter unalterable values will be detected during compilation.